 For a complete listing of French courses and course descriptions, consult http://catalog.unc.edu/courses/fren/.

-Via the first-year Academic Interest Survey, you can be pre-enrolled in the appropriate course.
-If you are not pre-enrolled, you may enroll yourself if seats are available.
+When you register for fall courses, you may enroll yourself if seats are available.
 If you have questions or concerns about your placement, please attend the first day of class and discuss those concerns with your instructor who will be happy to assist you.
 If you are unable to enroll, get on a waitlist as seats will become available during the drop/add period.
 Once waitlisted students are accommodated, remaining seats will be available on Connect Carolina.
 The French Language Program does not allow sitting in on classes (not officially enrolled).

 If you have questions or concerns about enrollment in French courses, contact Valérie Pruvost firstname.lastname@example.org.